arachnetech/homebridge-mqttthing/docs/Configuration.md

 `mqttOptions` - Object containing all MQTT options passed to https://www.npmjs.com/package/mqtt#client, for MQTT configuration settings not supported above (optional).
 Any standard settings *not* specified in an **mqttOptions** option will be set by homebridge-mqttthing.
 Enable MQTT logging with **logMqtt** to check the options provided.

 When MQTTS (MQTT over TLS) is used, the `mqttOptions` object is passed through to tls.connect() so the options described at https://nodejs.org/api/tls.html#tls_tls_connect_options_callback may be used. `keyfile`, `certfile` and `cafile` may be used to read key, cert and ca pem files respectively.
+Set `insecure` to true to disable all server identity checking (e.g. when using a self-signed certificate).

 `mqttPubOptions` - Option containing any MQTT publishing options required.
 See https://www.npmjs.com/package/mqtt#publish for details.